bf4/google-cloud-ruby/RELEASING.md

 1. Add a tag.
 The tag should be of the format `#{gem_name}/v#{version_number}`.

-1. To the right of the tag and "@" symbol, there will be a dropdown with "Target: master.
+1. To the right of the tag and "@" symbol, there will be a dropdown with "Target: main.
 Click the dropdown, select the "Recent Commits" tab, and find and select the commit that was your merged PR.

 1. Add a title in the format `Release #{gem_name} #{version_number}`.